nssteinbrenner/puppet-web_server_nginx/README.md

 # puppet-web_server_nginx

 Written for Puppet 6.1.0
+Only tested on Centos 7.5

 Configures a (very) basic nginx web server with SELinux enabled that displays "Hello World!".

 Some things have been removed before uploading, such as my e-mail address.
+As a result, some values need to be changed before being able to use this.

 ### Required modules
 puppet-selinux 1.6.1